rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>
   Use the following guidelines to help you to build a basic query:

-   1. Idendify the relevant node for the data you want to retrieve.<br>
+   1. Identify the relevant node or nodes that store the data you want to retrieve.<br>
    2. Identify any node attributes that you want to target for your data, for example, you use the product attribute of the software product node to get names of software products. <br>
-   3. Select any relationships to connect to nodes that you use in your query.<br>
+   3. For queries that involve more than one node, identify any relationships that connect the nodes.<br>
    4. Note any conditions that you want to apply to filter the data.
    5. Write your MATCH statement